aleksandargasevic/CoreIdentityWithStores/README.md

-# Implementation of some Identity Classes
+# Implementation of Identity Classes With Stores
 ## Net Core 2.2

-Implementation of IdentityRole, IdentityUser, RoleStore and UserStore in
+Implementation of IdentityRole, IdentityUser, RoleStore and UserStore

 1. Instal MsSQL and Make Database
 2. Be sure to input correct MsSQL Connection String to the AppSettings pointing to the correct Database